 Archives for November 2015

 I wrote an overview of Dave Ramsey’s baby steps system from his book, The Total Money Makeover, and I have been dissecting each of his individual baby steps as well.
 The Total Money Makeover is a personal finance book that I highly recommend and one of the greatest personal finance books to read.
-Today, we will look at Baby Step 4 in more detail which is to invest 15% of your income for retirement.
-There are seven Dave Ramsey baby steps that you should follow in order that will lead you to financial peace.
-Dave … [Read more...] about Dave Ramsey’s Baby Step 5 – Save For College
+Today, we will look at Baby Step 4 in more detail which is to invest and save for your children's college education.
+There are seven Dave Ramsey baby steps that you should follow in order that will lead you to financial … [Read more...] about Dave Ramsey’s Baby Step 5 – Save For College

 The holidays may be over a month away, but hopefully you have already starting to think about what gifts you're going to give your family and friends this year.
 Well if you're in need of some inspiration, what about an iPad?
 You may start thinking that an iPad seems like a mighty expensive gift, but it might be well within your budget if you purchase a Certified pre-owned iPad from a company like Gazelle.
 Sure, a brand new iPad might cost a pretty penny, but if you purchase a Certified iPad, you'll find that … [Read more...] about Buy A Certified iPad From Gazelle This Christmas